 Due to a temporary suspension of Misery Pit operations, Misery Camp was officially closed on April 29, 2008, and had limited activity through 2010.
 Operations in Misery Camp recommenced in 2011 in preparation for the reactivation of Misery Pit in 2012.
 The Misery incinerator was not active in 2009, 2010, or 2011; however, the Misery Landfill was open for disposal of any inert materials from exploration activities and inspections were conducted by Dominion Diamond staff until September 2011 when the landfill access was closed.

-The objective of this component of the WEMP is to determine whether the Ekati and Misery landfills contain potential wildlife attractants or evidence of wildlife visitation and habituation.
+• determine whether the Ekati landfill contains potential wildlife attractants or evidence of wildlife visitation and habituation.